sewardlee337/sewardlee337.github.io/blog/_posts/2020-09-28-timekeeping-on-mars-with-r.md

 The function `Mars24()` takes the time on Earth in [Unix time-format, at millisecond-level precision](https://www.geeksforgeeks.org/java-8-clock-millis-method-with-examples/).
 It returns a dataframe, where each row represents a step calculation listed in NASA's worked example.

 We can technically use `Mars24()` as-is.
 But to make it a bit more friendly and allow room for future extension, let's wrap `Mars24()` in a second function: `earth2mars_convert()`.
-This will be function that the user of the algorithm will touch.
+This will be the function that the user of the algorithm will touch.
 Notice that there's an additional `verbose` argument that allows users to toggle whether they want a printout listing all the steps in the calculations.

 ```r
 # User-friendly wrapper for Mars24 algorithm